-At the outset, having offered this tripartite organisation of my topic, out of deference to the Cartesian traditions that still influence law development in Canada, I must define my terms.
-By the judiciary, I include not only the judges of ultimate, appellate and superior courts with whose work I am most familiar.
-I also include the decision makers, whether designated judges or not, in the lower and specialised courts and the members of the ever proliferating numbers of tribunals.
-These bodies have been established by our legislators to tackle, with greater speed and efficiency than the traditional courts tend to do, the myriad of social problems raised in a complex modern community.
+Of necessity, my remarks must be selective, general and speculative.
+The future of the judiciary in the Federal Republic of Germany may take a quite different road to that which we have been travelling along until now in Australia, in company with the judges of England, Canada, New Zealand, the United States and other like countries.
 By the future, I mean to look no more than a couple of decades ahead.
-If, despite weapons of mass destruction and persisting examples of international lawlessness, we survive a longer time, there will doubtless be a Luther of jurisprudence who can light the way through what Gibbon described as "the thorns and thickets of that gloomy labyrinth" - the law.
-When we ask what the future of the judiciary will be in a 100 years time, we have only to speculate upon what Lord Chancellor Herschell, the Earl of Selborne or Lord Blackburn would have envisaged in 1886 about the future shape of the societies of the then Empire.
+If, despite weapons of mass destruction and persisting examples of international lawlessness, we survive for a longer time, there will doubtless be a Luther of jurisprudence who can light the future way of the law.

+And when we ask what the future of the judiciary will be in a 100 years time, we have only to speculate upon what Lord Chancellor Herschell, The Earl of Selborne or Lord Blackburn would have envisaged in 1887 about the future shape of the societies of the then Empire.
 How could they possibly have predicted interplanetary travel?
 The microchip?
 In vitro fertilisation?
 Nuclear fission?
 The collapse of the Empire on which the sun never set and the radical social and moral changes which we have seen in a 100 years?
 This speculation makes us contrite when we contemplate the future.
-It has been said that if a lawyer of the 19th Century entered our courts today, whether in England, Canada or Australia, he would immediately feel at home in the basic procedures and with the rules of evidence.
-The substantive law, the structure of the courts and (in Canada) court dress might seem different.
+It has been said that if a lawyer of the 19th Century entered a common law court today, whether in England, the United States, New Zealand or Australia, he would immediately feel at home in the basic procedures and with the rules of evidence.
+So it may also be in the Federal Republic of Germany.
+The substantive law, the structure of the courts and the court dress might seem a little different.
 But the basic methodology of the judicial art has remained remarkably impervious to the enormous changes in the society served by the courts.
-Will it be so in 2086?
+Will it be so in 2087?
+That is the taxing question to which Wolfgang Zeidler called his Australian audience.
+It is the question to which I now turn my attention.